Emotional Well-Being for COVID-19

 Looking to connect with others?
 Join our support groups to connect with others in the community.
 See our group descriptions below.

 – After School Chat & Craft: These groups were created in direct response to the changes, uncertainty, and stress brought on by the pandemic.
-The After School Chat & Crafts are safe spaces for children ages 7-12, and teens ages 13-18 to chat, create, and de-stress.
+The After School Chat & Crafts are a safe space for children, and teens to chat, create, and de-stress.
+No previous art experience needed.
 Registration is required for these groups.
-To register, call 973-509-9777 ext.
+To register, please contact Genaya Palmer at 973-509-9777 ext.
 151 or email email@example.com.

 Workshops, Presentations & Events